rokath/trice/docs/TriceOverRTT.md

 ###  4.4. <a name='JLinkRTTViewer.exe'></a>JLinkRTTViewer.exe

 * `JLinkRTTViewer.exe` is a GUI tool and connects via the SEGGER API to the target.
 It expects ASCII codes and is not used by the **trice** tool.
 The switching between the 16 possible terminals is done via `FF 00` ... `FF 0F`.
-These byte pairs can occur inside the trice data.
+These byte pairs can occur inside the Trice data.

 <!---

 * Start `"C:\Program Files (x86)\SEGGER\JLink\JLinkRTTViewer.exe"` and connect to the J-Link.
 You only need this as a running server to connect to.
-  * Unfortunately the JLinkRTTViewer "steals" from time to time some trice data packages and displays them as data garbage.
+  * Unfortunately the JLinkRTTViewer "steals" from time to time some Trice data packages and displays them as data garbage.
   * Better use JLink.exe or the *Segger J-Link SDK* instead.

 -->